chef-cft/chef-examples/examples/ChefTestKitchenEncryptedDataBags.md

     ```
     knife data bag from file credentials hab.json --local-mode --secret-file ./test/fixtures/encrypted_data_bag_secret
     ```
 1. What just happened?
-Chef Infra Client ran in local mode, created a directory and file in your `$HOME` folder called `data_bags/credentials/hab.json` with the encrypted contents of the `hab.json` you created in step 1.3.
+Chef Infra Client ran in local mode, and created an encrypted version of `hab.json` in your local Chef Zero Repo, in `~/.chef/chef-zero-repo/data_bags/credentials/hab.json` with the encrypted contents of the `hab.json` you created in step 1.3.
 Let's view the contents of the local data bag, notice the token istelf is encrypted:
     ```